Trade Me: Fairfax subsidiary, 2006-2012

 On 6 March 2006, the Australian media company Fairfax acquired Trade Me in a deal worth NZ$700 million, with an additional NZ$50 million payable if the organisation met earnings targets over the next two years.
 (Those targets were met.)
 Sam Morgan and other executives remained with Trade Me.

 Since the Fairfax purchase, Trade Me has continued to stand alone, with the former Fairfax NZ sites Jobstuff and Propertystuff being discontinued in favour of the Trade Me offerings.

 In December 2012, Fairfax announced it was looking to sell off its stake in Trade Me in order to pay off debts.
 The sale was confirmed on 17 December.
 Its first profit report following the sale exceeded expectations, at NZ$37.4 million in the second half of 2012.

 Apax Partners, 2018-present

 In December 2018, Trade Me accepted a NZ$2.56 billion takeover bid from the British investment company Apax Partners, marking the biggest private equity deal in New Zealand's history.
 This acquisition deal was finalised in May 2019.

 On 3 June 2025, Trade Me acquired a 50 percent stake in media company Stuff's Stuff Digital division, which consists of the Stuff.co.nz website and evening news bulletin ThreeNews.
 In addition, Stuff's property section will be rebranded as Trade Me Property, with listings, advertisements and some content shared across both platforms.

+In early March 2026, Trade Me announced that it would be eliminating success fees for casual sellers in order to compete with Facebook Marketplace.
+Trade Me had a policy of deducting 7.9% of the final sales price for items sold on their platform.
+In addition, the company confirmed plans to phase out online bank transfers while offering cash payment options, its own online Ping payment service, and the Afterpay debt installment service.
+Buyers would also be charged a progressive service fee based on the purchase price for items worth more than $20.